rokohli/Portfolio/README.md

 [View Portfolio](https://rohan-portfolio-nextjs.vercel.app) <!-- Replace with your actual deployment URL -->

 ## 👨‍💻 About This Version
 This is the advanced TypeScript/Next.js version of my portfolio, demonstrating modern React development practices and framework expertise.
-The same content is available in a lightweight HTML version for quick loading.

 ## ✨ Next.js Features